mortolio/demo-repo/README.md

 git rm --cached password2.txt
 ```

 Delete a file from the entire repo history.
+(Just watch out for the gotcha that you will have to do this for branches as well.)

 ```
 git filter-repo -f --index-filter 'git rm --cached --ignore-unmatch password2.txt'